efournier92/Notes/Machines/RaspberryPi/RaspberryPi_LubuntuConfiguration.md

     - `When a device is connected` : `Do nothing`

 #### Configure `Volume control`
-1. From the main panel, right click the audio icon, then select `Configure "Volume control"`
+1. Select `Removable Media`
+2. Select the gear icon from the right-hand panel
-2. In the `Volume Control Settings` window, configure the following
+3. In the `Volume Control Settings` window, configure the following
     - `Device to control` : `PulseAudio` : `Built-in Audio Stereo`
     - `Mute on middle click` : `enabled`
     - `Show on mouse click` : `enabled`